DadiAnas/AI-Chatbot-FlaskServer/README.md

-# Python: Getting Started
+# Python: AI-CHATBOT-SERVER

-An AI chatbot server, which can easily be deployed to Heroku.
+An AI chatbot server, which easily deployed to Heroku.

 ## Running Locally